What is short-term car insurance?

 Frequently Asked Questions

 Most short-term policies cover you for anything between one day and 28 days.
 If you need cover for a longer period which is still only temporary or

 Does temporary car insurance offer the same cover as an annual policy?

 Normally, yes.
-As with longer-term policies, you will still be able to choose the level of cover you require.
-Usually, this will be either third party only, third party fire and theft, or comprehensive insurance.
+As with longer-term policies, you will still be able to choose the level of coverage you require.
+Usually, this will be either third-party only, third-party fire and theft, or comprehensive insurance.

 What are the differences between temporary and annual car insurance?

 While the level of cover is the same, many temporary policies will have a higher excess than the annual cover.
 You could pay up to £1000 excess if you are involved in an accident on a short-term insurance policy.

 I’m only driving a car for a few hours.
 Do I still need short-term insurance?

 By law, all drivers must make sure they have a minimum level of cover in place if they are driving a vehicle on the roads.
 This applies even if you are only making a short journey.
 Driving without insurance is an offence.
 You must make sure that you are covered, either with a temporary or annual cover.
 The lowest level of cover required is third-party only.